 3. Create time for focus

 If you really want to enjoy some uninterrupted focus, minimising distractions isn’t always enough.
 It’s helpful to actively prioritise and create space for focus and make it part of your routine.
 Whatever you’re trying to focus on, whether it’s an important task at work, looking for a new job, or even just reading, try to factor it into your day ahead of time.
-You could tell yourself that from 11 to 12 you’re going to spend one hour dedicated entirely to a specific task, and from two to three you’re going to focus on something else.
+You could tell yourself that from 11am to 12pm you’re going to spend one hour dedicated entirely to a specific task, and from 2pm to 3pm you’re going to focus on something else.
 Giving yourself tighter parameters can help you feel more disciplined.

 Productivity expert Cal Newport also suggests that writing a to-do list can be helpful for improving concentration.
 He believes that having a list of all the jobs you need to do can make you feel on top of things and help you stay focused on what you’re doing at present.
 If you have a tendency to worry about outstanding tasks, simply making a note of them can make a big difference.